mattlockyer/near-mpc-kdf-js/README.md

 Edit the script defaults and generate address 1 time (see console output)

+*NOTE* default address generated is for Ethereum unless you specify `chain: 'bitcoin'` in your iframe message.

 Or embed as an iframe and use in BOS component like this:

 ```js